uidaholib/digital-collections-docs/content/collections/00-overview.md

 For example, for the "Agricultural Economics Research Series" collection, the stub is "aers", thus the URL is "https://www.lib.uidaho.edu/digital/aers/", the branch is "aers", libobjects folder "aers", and metadata is "aers.csv".
 If you are generating objectids for your collection, you can also use the stub as the base, e.g. "aers339".

-Select your stub name and ensure it does not conflict with existing collections!
+Select your stub name in consultation with CDIL team and ensure it does not conflict with existing collections!